 Lore says he is fascinated by the idea of "something that comes from nothing".
 It sounds like a praise to himself: a man who started his career in the bank and today owns a 40 million euro penthouse (with a life-size bronze statue of Benjamin Franklin).

 Yet physics has taught us: nothing comes from nothing and grows like this, by magic.
-The challenge is unlikely, and it seems like a nightmare in terms of sustainability.
-It goes without saying that the desert is very hot, and water is scarce - things that don't seem to stop the desires of Lore and many other wealthy ones.
+The challenge is daunting, and seems like a nightmare in terms of sustainability.
+It goes without saying that the desert is very hot, and water is scarce: things that don't seem to stop the desires of Lore and many other wealthy people.
 Why?

-In fact, for some time now, the dream of generating new-concept future cities using more or less artificial intelligence has prompted a surprising number of companies and billionaires to attempt the enterprise.
-And they all seem to be insisting on areas with significant structural problems that are difficult to solve if not with an environmental "bloodbath".
+For some time, in fact, the dream of generating new-concept future cities using more or less artificial intelligence has pushed a surprising number of companies and billionaires to attempt the feat.
+And they all seem to insist on territories with significant structural problems that are difficult to resolve except with an environmental "bloodbath".

 The "new founding fathers"

 Before Telosa, examples abound.
-Bill Gates has his own future city plan that he is building in southwestern Arizona, in 2017 bought nearly 100 square kilometers (25.000 acres).
+Bill Gates he has his own little future city project that he's building in southwestern Arizona, in 2017 bought nearly 100 square kilometers (25.000 acres).
 There he hopes to install a data center and launch a self-driving car-based transportation model.

 Earlier this year, in Nevada, an entrepreneur in the bitcoin industry called Jeffrey Berns initiated the procedures for found a self-governing territory called Painted Rock.
 Almost a techno government, spanning 270 square kilometers (67.000 acres), where services would be based on blockchain.

 Akon City instead is the name of the future city project launched in 2018 by the Afro-American singer and entrepreneur Akon.
-It should arise in Senegal, and this has earned the project the office qualification of "Wakanda in real version" (the African hyper-technological state told in the Marvel universe).
+It should be built in Senegal, and this has earned the project the official qualification of "real-life Wakanda" (the hyper-technological African state told in the Marvel universe).

 Biodiversityinstead, it is a future archipelago city for 16.000 inhabitants designed by Bjarke Ingels that wants to come to life off the coast of Malaysia.
 Three islands connected to each other by land, sea and sky by autonomous vehicles, boats and aircraft.